 Jim Thome's eligibility for the Baseball Hall of Fame got underway in 2018 and many felt that his performance during the height of the steroid era, without suspicion of using steroids, made him a lock for Cooperstown.
 Those people were correct as he is a first-ballot Hall of Famer.
 As a result, key Jim Thome baseball cards should see an increase in demand, along with his signature.
 In ranking this list, the card's value is used as the main factor along with design.

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.

 In terms of scarcity, values for both of the Jim Thome rookie cards suffer from being issued during the era of overproduction.
-Thome's 1991 Upper Deck Final Edition appearance has the advantage of never being found in individual packs as the set was available only as a complete set in hobby shops.
+Thome's 1991 Upper Deck Final Edition appearance has the advantage of never being found in individual packs as it was available only in a complete set in hobby shops.
 While update sets from other card companies would sometimes get the glossy treatment, Upper Deck's first update skipped that and so there is only one version available.
 Gem-mint perfect graded copies of Jim Thome's rookie can top $60 at auction.